 Today, numerous foreign candidates for initiation into Santeria arrive in Cuba: many come from the American continent (Mexico, Venezuela, Colombia), but also from certain European countries (Spain, Italy, and in smaller amount Switzerland, Germany and France).

-This phenomenon is of such magnitude that a great majority of Ifá and Santeria priests in Havana currently have a foreign godson in their “religious family”.
+This phenomenon is of such magnitude that a large majority of Ifá and Santeria priests in Havana currently have a foreign godchild in their "religious family."

 Main African-based religions in Cuba